 Question: What Does a Bidet Look Like?

 A bidet looks like and may resemble the adjacent toilet in style and color, but it does not have a lid and is usually somewhat smaller.
 Bidets come in a variety of colors and styles that, in most cases, match the toilet.
 A popular bidet made by Kohler, model K-4886-O is in the traditional Memoirs® style collection.
-It stands 15 inches tall and comes in a range of nine colors, from white to black.
+It stands 15 inches tall and comes in a range of seven colors, from white to black.

 Question: How Does a Woman or Man Use a Bidet?